epetenko/uof-data-cleaning/README.md

 ## Background/what is this data?
 In July 2017, the New Jersey Supreme Court ruled that police departments had to provide forms outlining their Use of Force when reporters or the public sent in records requests.
 To get the data for this project, NJ Advance Media sent OPRA (records) requests to every police department in New Jersey and got back every incident for the past five years in PDF documents.
 We sent those records to a contractor to peform the data entry processing while regularly checking their work.

 After going through the process, we had 72,000 rows of data with roughly 30 columns each — not an unprecedented amount of data for the NJ.com data team, but one that required a lot of work to ensure we could accurately create many stories and a database without too much checking and re-checking.
 Thus, we decided to divide the data into three weeks of cleaning, one for each data reporter we had.
 After the reporter was finished, they would send their version of the data to the next reporter as well as a thorough explanation of what they did.
+Then we continued to adjust the dataset in the analysis process as we continued to attempt to refine our data to make it easier to analyze.

 ## Week 1